 Grants Bureau Programs

 The Transit Section is responsible for administering federal and state transit programs.
 Through these programs, Transit Section staff provides technical and financial assistance to local agencies, governments, and companies that provide local and intercity passenger service to Montana's transit-dependant residents.
-Staff members also conduct a variety of training workshops for transit managers and drivers in areas such as passenger assistance, safety, driver education, CPR/first aid, and board training.

 Urban Transit Programs

-Metropolitan Planning (Section 5303)
+- Metropolitan Planning (Section 5303)

-Urbanized Area Formula Program (Section 5307)
+- Urbanized Area Formula Program (Section 5307)

-Highway Traffic Safety Office
+State Highway Traffic Safety Section